Putin's party wins majority in parliamentary elections

 (CNN)Russian President Vladimir Putin's political party, United Russia, has won a majority in the country's parliamentary elections.

-According to a report from Russian state-run news agency Interfax, United Russia won 54.21% of the vote, with 90% of all votes counted.
+According to a report from Russian state-run news agency Tass, United Russia won 54.28% of the vote, with 93% of all votes counted.

+Tass says preliminary results from the Central Election Commission suggests the party will win 343 seats of the 450 on offer.

-The result signals an improvement for United Russia, which won 49% of the vote during the 2011 election.
+The result signals an improvement for United Russia, which won 49% of the vote and 238 seats during the 2011 election.

+A gain of 105 seats means United Russia has inflicted heavy losses on its opponents.

+The Communists have lost 50 seats, Liberal Democratic Party have lost 17, and A Just Russia lost 41.

 The party has benefited hugely from its association with Putin, who has spent the past 17 years as either Prime Minister or President.